 Please: don’t battle or argue.
 This is exhausting, frustrating and ultimately ineffective.

 Instead: seize control of the stuff your kids care about and use this to leverage them to get their homework done.
 You can also use this to leverage them to get outside and go for a walk, or do some chores or even tackle a novel project with Mom or Dad.
 At the end of the day, you don’t fight about cutting off the phone.
 As an alternative, you simply turn it off.
 The optimal version of this involves you learning to use the software that allows you to effortlessly shut down all the gadgets in the home.

 And for most of you, please trust your gut.
 The literature on the addictive and unhealthy nature of our additions to electronics is compelling.
 We must start setting stronger limits.
 This is true now more than ever.
 Remember: This is the opportunity riding the dangerous wind.

 And the opportunity here?
 The opening here in these times is uniquely wonderful.
-We have the opportunity for children to learn that boredom is choice, and they can step out of it.
+We have the opportunity for children to learn that boredom is a choice, and they can step out of it.
 They have the opportunity to learn something new, with their own initiative.
-They have the opportunity to recognize that they have a creative mind, and that this creativity opens a door to magical possibilities.
-They might even come to realize that they have been dependent on outside entertainment to fulfill their desire for satisfaction, and that this is it’s own addiction.
-Ultimately, they might find an opportunity to connect more deeply with family, and discover the rewards of contribution over incessant self-seeking a dependence on other-driven activity and reward.
+They have the opportunity to recognize that they have a creative mind and that this creativity opens a door to magical possibilities.
+They might even come to realize that they have been dependent on outside entertainment to fulfill their desire for satisfaction and that this is its own addiction.
+Ultimately, they might find an opportunity to connect more deeply with family and discover the rewards of contribution over incessant self-seeking a dependence on other-driven activity and reward.